 Yakima is a larger medium-sized city located in the state of Washington.
 With a population of 93,701 people and 21 constituent neighborhoods, Yakima is the eighth largest community in Washington.

-The percentage of adults in Yakima who are college-educated is close to the national average for all communities of 21.84%: 17.28% of the adults in Yakima have a bachelor's degree or advanced degree.
+In terms of college education, Yakima is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Yakima have a bachelor's degree or advanced degree.

-Yakima is a very ethnically-diverse city.
+Yakima is an extremely ethnically-diverse city.
 The people who call Yakima home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Yakima residents report their race to be White, followed by Native American.
+The greatest number of Yakima residents report their race to be White, followed by Asian.
 Yakima also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 44.01% of the city’s residents.
+People of Hispanic or Latino origin account for 45.04% of the city’s residents.
 Important ancestries of people in Yakima include English, Irish, French , and Norwegian.

 The most common language spoken in Yakima is English.
 Other important languages spoken here include Spanish and German.